-The plays are divided and group based on formation.
-Having a few plays with the same formation that attack different parts of the field can improve your offense as your players will be more familiar where to line up and the defense won’t know what is coming.
+The plays are divided and grouped based on formation.
+Having a few plays with the same formation that attack different parts of the field can improve your offense as your players will be more familiar with where to line up and the defense won’t know what is coming.
 Many coaches will run a few short pass plays out of a formation, then try to catch the defense looking for a short play and hit them deep.

 Below is the terminology I use to describe where a receiver should line up.

 - Wide – Receiver lines up within 5 yards of the sideline